Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * These Tracks are shared by all Time Travellers present at a given Space·Time, whether PCs or NPCs.

-* Many Paradoxes, no matter how much good will went into creating them, are an attack against the robustness of the Continuum, and may therefore cause damage \(Stress/Consequences\).
+* Observable Contradictions, no matter how much good will went into creating them, are an attack against the robustness of the Continuum, and may therefore cause damage \(Stress/Consequences\).

 * The Continuum may be Taken Out, causing creation of a Pocket Continuum.
 That’s Bad.

-*
 ## Built-in Stunts

 Every Time Traveler \(both PC and NPC\) gets the following Stunts for free: